Applying for projects

 - Large: For very large projects involving large groups or multiple groups.
 Proposals are accepted twice per year.

-Storage Projects: You should use the round UPPMAX Storage to apply for storage projects.
+Storage Projects: SNIC Small Storage, SNIC Medium Storage, SNIC Large Storage (TBA) are for storing active datasets used in a compute project.
 If you have purchased offload/glacial storage, you should apply for an UPPMAX Offload Storage project.

 Sensitive Data Projects: These use the Bianca cluster in SNIC SENS.